bmanders716/bmanders716.github.io/cookbook.md

 Windsor Pudding.

-_Ingredients_--2†oz. of semolina.
+_Ingredients_--2‡Ø∫. of semolina.
-               1†oz. of candied peel.
+               1‡Ø∫. of candied peel.
-               Ω pint of milk.
+               Ì†∞int of milk.
-               º†lb. of treacle.
+               Ï†¨b. of treacle.

 _Method._--Mix the milk smoothly with the semolina.